AngryBacteria/LoRJavaBot/README.md

+**Update June 2023**
+Sadly there is just no time for me to keep this project updated.
+It still works if you copy the source code and run it yourself, but the newest additions to the game are not in the bot anymore.
+Maybe in the future I can start working on it again, but for now this project is on hold :(

 **This is a companion bot for the Online-Cardgame Legends of Runeterra**

 It can display cards and decks as images or messages